All Episodes

 Well, they did raise people's expectations.

-It's um it I guess it remains a possibility.
+It's, I guess it remains a possibility.

-A Tea Party's growing larger.
+The Tea Party is growing larger.

 Oh, he's asking me if it'll be perceived as just as bad.

-Uh let me think about that.
+Let me think about that.

-Uh Remember, George W. Bush came out of the Gulf Wall with a 90% approval number.
+Remember, George W. Bush came out of the Gulf Wall with a 90% approval number.

 And the Democrats threw their third string at him in terms of presidential nominees.

-We'll just have to, you know, sacrifice this year.
+We'll just have to sacrifice this year.

 But Bill Clinton didn't get the memo.

-He said, Hey, you know what?
+He said, hey, you know what?

-There's this gal I gotta meet out there named Lewinsky, and the only way it's gonna happen is if I'm in the White House, so I'm in.
+The only way it's going to happen is if I'm in the White House, so I'm in.

-I this is not as drastic.
+This is not as drastic.

 We got cuts.